markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/tastes.md

                        <b>Summary:</b>
         <br>

-The student reviews indicate a consistent dissatisfaction with the on-campus dining options at the university.
-The primary concerns revolve around a lack of variety, repetitive menus, and the quality of food, which is often described as subpar or even inedible.
-Students express frustration with the limited healthy choices and the high cost of meal plans relative to the value received.
-There are also specific mentions of undercooked food and hygiene issues, such as mold on bread.
-The dining experience appears to be a significant area of discontent among the student body, affecting their overall satisfaction with campus life.
+The student reviews indicate dissatisfaction with the university's dining services.
+The primary concerns revolve around the lack of variety, the perceived low quality of food, the absence of a traditional dining hall, and the high cost of available food options.
+Students express frustration with the repetitiveness of the menu, the limited choices for those with dietary restrictions, and the overall unappetizing nature of the food.
+The new dining plan has been criticized, and there is a desire for more integration with local grocery stores and restaurants.
+The issues seem to affect student life significantly, as food is a daily necessity, and the current offerings do not meet the diverse needs and expectations of the student body.
         <br>
         <br>

     <b>List of issues from customer reviews:</b>
     <ul style="list-style-type: decimal; margin-left: 20px;">

-- Limited variety and repetitive menus (e.g., "food options become repetitive and boring", "main dining hall never has a different selection").
-- Quality of food perceived as low (e.g., "awful food", "terrible quality", "food is not amazing").
-- Health and safety concerns (e.g., "chicken half cooked", "mold on bread").
-- High cost and perceived poor value of meal plans (e.g., "not worth 15 dollar meal swipes", "meal plan is terrible").
+- Repetitive food options ("food can get old, options are repetitive", "can be repetitive").
+- Low quality of food ("food is not good at all", "quality of campus food is garbage", "terrible food/dining program").
+- Lack of a traditional dining hall ("since there is no dining hall", "university doesn't have its own dining hall").
-- Limited healthy and dietary-specific options (e.g., "not many healthy options", "vegetarian options are terrible").
+- Limited variety and unhealthy options ("variety of food at gw is not great", "there are very few healthy options available").
-- Limited dining locations and hours of operation (e.g., "most of campus dining closes", "only one main dining hall").
-- Hygiene and cleanliness issues (e.g., "campus food options are disgusting, dirty").
+- High cost of food ("albeit expensive", "food could be less expensive", "most of them are pricy").
+- Dissatisfaction with the dining plan ("new dining plan change was a mistake", "no one likes the campus dining plan").
+- Limited options for dietary restrictions ("it is hard for vegetarians and vegans to find food", "what i've had is a little limited in what i can eat since i'm gluten-intolerant").
+- Desire for more integration with local businesses ("recommend the incorporate more restaurants, grocery stores", "local businesses that take gworld are way better in quality").
+- Negative perception of J Street dining ("j street is a poor excuse for a dining hall", "food at j street is not the best").

     </ul>